nevinjreji/Zynetic/README.md

 Endpoint: /weather?city={city_name}

-Rate Limits: Based on OpenWeather API plan
+Rate Limits: Based on OpenWeather API plan || In this project we are using "Current weather data API by OpenWeather" which provides 60 API calls/minute
+1,000,000 calls/month

  Security: API key is stored in .env and not exposed publicly.

 📜 License